Digelly/vue-trans/README.md

 Vue.use('vue')
 ```

 Or download [this file](https://raw.githubusercontent.com/trekels/vue-trans/master/dist/vue-trans.js) and include it with a script tag.
 When including the file like this the filter will be automatically installed.
+Make sure to include it after the Vue script !
 ```
 <script src="vue-trans.js"></script>
 ```